jboss-developer/jboss-eap-quickstarts/README.md

 1. Install PostgreSQL
     * The yum install instructions for PostgreSQL can be found here: <http://yum.postgresql.org/howtoyum.php/>
     * Download the repository RPM from here: <http://yum.postgresql.org/repopackages.php/>
-    * To install PostgreSQL, in a command line type `sudo rpm -ivh RPM_FILE_NAME`, where RPM_FILE_NAME is the name of the downloaded repository RPM file, for example:
+    * To install PostgreSQL, in a command prompt type `sudo rpm -ivh RPM_FILE_NAME`, where RPM_FILE_NAME is the name of the downloaded repository RPM file, for example:

             sudo rpm -ivh pgdg-fedora92-9.2-5.noarch.rpm
     * Edit your distributions package manager definitions to exclude PostgreSQL.
 See the "important note" on <http://yum.postgresql.org/howtoyum.php/> for details on how to exclude install-and-configure-the-postgresql-database packages from the repository of the distribution.
-    * Install _postgresql92_ and _postgres92-server_ by typing the following in a command line:
+    * Install _postgresql92_ and _postgres92-server_ by typing the following in a command prompt:

             sudo yum install postgresql92 postgresql92-server
 2. Set a password for the _postgres_ user
-    * In a command line, login as root and set the postgres password by typing the following commands:
+    * In a command prompt, login as root and set the postgres password by typing the following commands:

             su
             passwd postgres
     * Choose a password
 3. Configure the test database
-    * In a command line, login as the _postgres_ user, navigate to the postgres directory, and initialize the database by typing:
+    * In a command prompt, login as the _postgres_ user, navigate to the postgres directory, and initialize the database by typing:

             su postgres
             cd /usr/pgsql-9.2/bin/